-The Parthenon is the final result of a long course of development of the Doric order, which had began at least 250 years earlier.
+The Parthenon is the final result of a long course of development of the Doric order, which had begun at least 250 years earlier.
 It is built from Pentelic marble.
 The precision with which the marble was worked is astonishing.

-It comprises around 16500 pieces that are joined together other perfectly.
+It comprises around 16500 pieces that are joined together perfectly.
 Yet most impressive of all is the indiscernible deviation from a strict geometric form to create the famous optical refinements.
 This was made to have the desired effect.

 The lines of the crepisis of the entablature curve slightly upwards rather than being straight.
-The shaft of the columns also have a slight convex curve which becomes narrower at 2/5 of their height.
+The shaft of the columns also has a slight convex curve which becomes narrower at 2/5 of their height.

 The corner columns of each side are a little wider than all the others.
 All the columns have a small inclination toward the cella.
-These and other alterations from strict symmetry and uniformity serve to instill an additional pulse into the building.
+These and other alterations from strict symmetry and uniformity serve to instil an additional pulse into the building.

 Parthenon works of art